 Day 43: July 26 - Boat from Tulcea to Sulina

 Highlights: Ferry along the Sulina Branch of the DanubeWe say goodbye to our bicycles this morning and catch a boat to complete our last leg down the Danube to Sulina.
-We'll take a swim in the Black Sea and enjoy an evening on the seashore.
+We'll take a swim in the Black Sea, visit some bird sanctuaries and return to Tulcea this evening.

 Day 44: July 27 - Transfer to Bucharest

-Highlights: Sunrise over the Black SeaWe catch an early boat this morning and then a bus to Bucharest for our last evening together.
+Highlights: Bucharest, Ceausescu's PalaceWe'll transfer to Bucharest today for a guided walk and our last evening together.
 Maybe you'll have some extra days to take a walk through this historic capital which has some Ottoman architecture but is also marked by the hand of the authoritarian dictator, Nicolae Ceausescu.

 Day 45: Jul 28 - Tour ends today in Bucharest

-HighlightsRegensburg, Vienna, Budapest, Black Forest, Ulm, Belgrade, Bucharest and the Black Sea
+HighlightsRegensburg, Vienna, Budapest, Black Forest, Ulm, Belgrade, Bucharest and the Black Sea, Loire Valley and its chateaux, Basel, bike paths along major rivers, Beaune wine, Chenonceau castle

 CountriesBulgaria, Romania, Serbia, Croatia, Hungary, Slovakia, Austria, Germany, Switzerland, France